bquast/wiod/README.md

 help(package = "wiod")
 ```

-For examples of usage, see the function specific help pages.
+For examples of usage, see the function-specific help pages.

 ```r